-Right through the day we sailed up the Fjiord, the mountains rising up to 6,669 ft., most of them green clad to the top and here and there broken by roaring white waterfalls hurling themselves into the Fjord, On the highest peaks the eternal ice and snow glittered in the sunshine.
-Guorgia - from
+Right through the day we sailed up the Fjiord, the mountains rising up to 6,669 ft., most of them green clad to the top and here and there broken by roaring white waterfalls hurling themselves into the filord, On the highest peaks the eternal ice and snow ghittered in the sunshine.
+In the sunshine Guorgia - from

-Here and there the boat pulled into little villages, with their colourful dinkered buildings contrasting with the wild and rugged combination of mountain and sea, obstactor even in a commity of ch
+Here and there the boat pulled into little villages, with their colourful windered buildings contrasting with the wild and rugged combination of mountain and sea, to be william or at move referred to

 Each time we stopped at a village, everyone on board would crowe to the side of the boat and wauch the locals with just the same interest as they gave us.
-There were a lot of Americans on board, the sort that "does" Europe in three weeks.
-Some of them were shoeting off cine film by the yard, and others clicking Leicas and exposing colourfilm with algaost the same ald ...
-Thesente for everybody on the letat. .
+There were a lot of Americans on board, the sert that "does" Europe in three weeks.
+Some of them were shoeting off cine film by the yard, and others clicking Leicas and exposing colourfilm with almost the same ole; presents for everybody on the feints.
 This.

 rapidity.
 We did not realise, until this trip, that some Americans actually do talk in the same lingo one hears in films: "Get a shot of the li'l one in blue Elmer.
-Gee! aint he cute".
+Gee!
+It saw" aint he cute".
 But we had to agree he was cute, and so in fact are all the Norwegian children - chubby, sturdy and smiling faces.